MyXoToD/writrr.li/README.md

     root 'pages#index'

 I'll get an error again if I try to run the server.
-Of course, because I just told rails it shall open the a page by a non-existing controller and method.
-So whats next?
+Of course, because I just told rails it shall open a page by a non-existing controller and method.
+So what next?
 I keep that step in mind and go on with the next step.
 This step will be finished at step 6.

 ### 04. Prepare scaffolding